Moussaka is a classic Greek comfort food. Follow our step-by-step recipe to make this easy and comforting eggplant casserole.

 - A delicious meat sauce made with ground lamb, beef or both.

 - A creamy sauce that could either be bechamel, yogurt or cheese sauce.
+Bechamel sauce is a basic sauce that was brought to Greece by the French.
+The bechamel sauce really brings this meal together.

 Is this recipe Turkish or Greek?

-Does it contain potato?
+Does moussaka contain potato?

 It depends on the region and, of course, the recipe.
 Moussaka can be made with or without potatoes.
 I love including potatoes because the starch turns it into a full meal and holds the dish together pretty well.